-F-3.1 Take three silicon components and autoclave them in 250 ml of water for 1 h at (121 ± 2) °C and 0.1 MPa.
+Take three silicon components and autoclave them in 250 ml of water for 1 h at (121 ± 2) °C and 0.1 MPa.
 Keep the component in a hot air oven maintained at (105 ± 2) °C for 1 h, and examine the silicon component after cooling to room temperature for any sign of deterioration such as tackiness, hardness, cracks and discolouration.